ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 - [Amazon Is Worth $1 Trillion and Isn’t Near Finished Growing | Fortune](http://fortune.com/2018/09/05/amazon-stock-today-trillion-valuation-market-cap/)

 #### Notes
-- Yes, that happened
+- Yes, that happened (Can someone stop them ?).
-- Faster than Apple (18 years younger)
+- Faster than Apple (18 years younger).

 ### Shooting at EA’s Madden tournament in Jacksonville